 Drawing on, collectively, many decades of experience in training and diplomatic and international affairs, the faculty of the Geneva School of Diplomacy and International Relations offers a range of training courses and capacity-building programmes.

-- Diplomats and personnel from diplomatic missions.
+- Groups of diplomats and personnel from diplomatic missions.

-- Employees of governmental and non-governmental organizations.
+- Groups of employees of governmental and non-governmental organizations.

-- Executives form public and private corporations.
+- Groups of executives from public and private corporations.

-- Journalists and press attachés.
+- Groups of journalists and press attachés.